bubkoo/html-to-image/README.md

 ## Things to watch out for

 - If the DOM node you want to render includes a `<canvas>` element with something drawn on it, it should be handled fine, unless the canvas is [tainted](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) - in this case rendering will rather not succeed.
+- Rendering will failed on huge DOM due to the dataURI [limit varies](https://stackoverflow.com/questions/695151/data-protocol-url-size-limitations/41755526#41755526).

 ## Contributing